 For small sites, this ‘discovery process’ can be done internally and the CMO’s office can assist if needed.
 A great place to start is to review our Information Architecture and Content Audit Guidelines.

 For larger, more complex sites, you may need the assistance of an outside vendor.
-BGS maintains a list of approved IT vendors on contract you can work with, or you could consider working with one of the Marketing Master Contractors.
+BGS maintains a list of approved IT vendors on contract you can work with, or you could consider working with one of the Marketing Master Contractors or Prequalified Marketing Vendors.

 STEP 3: SITE MAPPING & DESIGN MOCKUP

-Some examples of how to format a site map include: as an outline, in a spreadsheet, or as a diagram.
-Either your internal IT team or your selected web design vendor can work with you to create the site map.
+By example, a site map can be formatted as an outline or a diagram.
+Either ADS or your selected web design vendor can work with you to create the site map.

 STEP 4: CONTENT DEVELOPMENT